-Accounting – The person responsible for producing the annual accounts may also be asked to provide detailed information which they have analyzed, interpreted and used to generate complex reports.
+Accounting – The person responsible for producing the annual accounts may also be asked to provide detailed information which they have analyzed, interpreted, and used to generate complex reports.

 Usually, this is either a single expense if a purchase was made or a sale if something was sold.
 In double-entry, this is balanced by recording the other side of the transaction in the appropriate ledger.

-If a double-entry system is used, not only would the purchase of the files being recorded in a purchase ledger, but also the other side of the transaction would also be recorded in the appropriate ledger, banking, for example.
+If a double-entry system is used, not only would the purchase of the files be recorded in a purchase ledger, but also the other side of the transaction would also be recorded in the appropriate ledger, banking, for example.
 Hence the name, double-entry.

 So if you need a Chart of Accounts, Journal Entry, General Ledger, Balance Sheet, and Trial balance, you can have it all.
-With Akaunting it’s so simple to build the right accounting suite for you.
-Find out more here.
+With Akaunting, it’s so simple to build the right accounting suite for you.